prkumar/uplink/README.rst

     $ pip install uplink

-Interested in the cutting-edge?
-You can install the work-in-progress for the upcoming release with:
+If you are interested in the cutting-edge, preview the upcoming release with:

 ::